DrakeMTB/drakeMTB/webpages/practices.md

 * Water bottle or hydration pack (such as Camelbak) with plenty of water/electrolyte solution.

 * A good attitude!

-**Training season overview**
-The [Team Calendar]({{site.baseurl}}/calendar) is the definitive source for team rides and dates, but parents and Riders should have some understanding of what it takes to commit to an entire season.
-Riding season usually starts in early December with Pelo sessions on Wednesday afternoons and rides starting from Deer Park on Sunday at 9am.
-Beginning in January, depending on the weather, Coaches add short Tuesday and Thursday rides to get riders home before dark.
-By early March, with the change to Daylight Savings time, the Tuesday and Thursday rides get longer, and the Coaches tailor the ride lengths and intensity to best prepare Riders for their race schedule.
-Races usually begin in early March and the season extends through the final race in mid-May.

 **Coach and Ride Leader responsibilities**
 The Coaches maintain the [Team Calendar]({{site.baseurl}}/calendar), and Riders and parents can view the rides they will be doing on specific days, as well as the Ride Leaders who will be responsible for each team ride.
 There will never be a team ride without the appropriate number of Coaches and Ride Leaders present; providing proper ride support is one of the most important responsibilities for the coaching staff.